New York—May 8, 2013

 A Life-Long Dream of Building a Hospital in Ghana

-Oheneba Boachie-Adjel, M.D., chief of the Scoliosis Service at HSS, discussed the realization of his dream to build an orthopedic hospital in Ghana, Africa, and the many challenges he faced.
+Oheneba Boachie-Adjel, M.D., Chief Emeritus of the Scoliosis Service at HSS, discussed the realization of his dream to build an orthopedic hospital in Ghana, Africa, and the many challenges he faced.
 Dr. Boachie, founder and president of the Foundation of Orthopedics and Complex Spine (FOCOS), opened a 50-bed specialty hospital providing comprehensive orthopedic and rehabilitative services for adults and children last year.

 Dr. Boachie’s presentation included photos of children with heartbreaking deformities whose lives were changed by FOCOS.
 “FOCOS’s mission is to provide affordable orthopedic care to those who would not otherwise have access to such treatment,” said Dr. Boachie, who was born in Ghana and immigrated to the United States in 1972.